-This process also underlies the coherent Stokes generation from spontaneous Raman scattering in the transient regime (Fig.~\ref{fig:transient_spontaneous}) \cite{Carman1970}.
-Unlike incoherent Stokes fields from steady-state spontaneous Raman generation, transient spontaneous Raman generation produces coherent Stokes fields that exhibit the same temporal phase structure as the pump pulse.
-To investigate it, we simulated with the unidirectional pulse propagation equation (UPPE) that considers realistic Raman response function for several types of gases \cite{Chen2024}, and the result is shown in Fig.~\ref{fig:transient_spontaneous}.
+The linear phonon-mediated processes also fill the existing gap in understanding of coherent Stokes generation from spontaneous Raman scattering in the transient regime (Fig.~\ref{fig:transient_spontaneous}) \cite{Carman1970}.
+Unlike incoherent Stokes fields that grow from steady-state spontaneous Raman generation, transient spontaneous Raman generation produces coherent Stokes fields that exhibit the same temporal phase structure as the pump pulse.
+To investigate this, we performed simulations with a unidirectional pulse propagation equation (UPPE) that includes realistic Raman response functions for gases \cite{Chen2024}, and the results are shown in Fig.~\ref{fig:transient_spontaneous}.
 Initially, the Stokes field is seeded by vacuum fluctuations \cite{Milonni1994}.
-Due to the incoherence of vacuum fluctuations, the beating with the pump field remains fluctuating, leading to incoherent phonon response.
-The Stokes increment $\triangle\epsilon_R^{\text{osc}}(z,t)A(z,t)$ during propagation \cite{Chen2026} is therefore dominated by the pump field (top figure in Fig.~\ref{fig:transient_spontaneous}).
-However, limited phonon response time (due to the Raman period) results in a smoothed phonon wave with increased coherence that further drives more coherent Stokes generation through the linear phonon-mediated process.
-This new coherent Stokes wave overrides the initial incoherent Stokes wave, seeding the latter nonlinear amplification and eventually producing a coherent Stokes field that inherits the temporal phase from the pump [Eq.~(\ref{eq:phonon_governing_eqn_S})].
+Due to the incoherence of vacuum fluctuations, the beating with the pump field fluctuates, which leads to an incoherent phonon response.
+The Stokes increment $\triangle\epsilon_R^{\text{osc}}(z,t)A(z,t)$ during propagation \cite{Chen2026} is therefore dominated by the pump field (bottom panel in Fig.~\ref{fig:transient_spontaneous}).
+However, the finite phonon response time (due to the Raman period) results in a smoothed phonon wave with increased coherence, which then drives more coherent Stokes generation through the linear phonon-mediated process.
+This new coherent Stokes wave overrides the initial incoherent Stokes wave, and seeds the subsequent nonlinear amplification, eventually producing a coherent Stokes field that inherits the temporal phase from the pump [Eq.~(\ref{eq:phonon_governing_eqn_S})].
 Moreover, the growing phonon wave leads to a Stokes increment that is delayed to the trailing edge of the pump pulse.
-Traditional frameworks based solely on nonlinear Raman amplification, in which the incoherent Stokes background is amplified, cannot adequately account for the emergence of coherence in this process.
-It omits the phonon temporal dynamics crucial for coherence generation and is thus applicable only in the steady-state regime. \etal{Carman} analyzed transient Stokes generation by assuming \textit{a priori} that the Stokes and pump fields share the same phase structure as they evolve in a high-gain environment \cite{Carman1970}.
-Only with the introduction of the linear phonon-mediated dynamics is this coherence generation now clearly explained.
+Traditional frameworks based solely on nonlinear Raman amplification, in which the incoherent Stokes background is amplified, fail to account for the emergence of coherence in this process.
+They omit the phonon temporal dynamics that are crucial for coherence generation, and are thus applicable only in the steady-state regime. \etal{Carman} analyzed transient Stokes generation by assuming \textit{a priori} that the Stokes and pump fields share the same phase structure as they evolve in a high-gain environment \cite{Carman1970}.
+At first glance, this explanation appears physically reasonable: high-gain Raman amplification should preferentially reinforce components capable of canceling $\left(A^P\right)^*A^S$ in the Raman-gain integral [see Eq.~(15) in \cite{Chen2024}].
+However, from a mathematical standpoint, if $A^S(z=0,t)$ originates from noise, the noisy integral does not clearly demonstrate that $A^S(z,t)$ will evolve into a coherent field, let alone one that specifically inherits the pump phase.
+Only with the introduction of the linear phonon-mediated dynamics is this coherence growth clearly explained.